Hussain-7/workflowy-clone/README.md

 - copying markdowns add unessary empty bullet above or below the copied markdown
 - After deletion or copying the cursor should be in expected place
+- On all functions cursor position should be properly handled.

 ## Features Next